pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Reformer Pilates

-What it is: Equipment-based Pilates using a sliding carriage with springs, straps, and a foot bar.
+Reformer Pilates is equipment-based, using a sliding carriage with springs, straps, and a foot bar.

 Movement considerations: